-Authorized Organization Representative (AOR) is the person authorized to submit applications on behalf of the organization via Grants.gov.
-The AOR is authorized by the E-Biz point of contact in the System for Award Management.
-The AOR is listed in item 21 on the SF-424.
+Authorized Organization Representative (AOR) is a person authorized to legally bind your organization and submit applications via Grants.gov.
+The AOR is authorized by the E-Business Point of Contact (E-Biz POC) in the System for Award Management (see E-Biz POC definition).
+An AOR may include an Expanded AOR and/or a Standard AOR.